CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-5_software-process-assessment.md

 - Ensure any overlooked problems are identified or any misstated or overemphasized problems are corrected
 - Last site action is to review composite findings with site manager and staff
   - Address any questions and schedule follow-up work
-  - If possible, site personnel should attend this meeting
+  - If possible, all site personnel involved in the assessment should attend this meeting

 ### Finding formulation